kodecocodes/i9t/contacts/contacts.markdown

 ![width=32%](/images/16-AppSettingsPage.png)

-The `guard` statement neatly handles the case where the user does not grant permission; the next logical step is to handle the case where the user grants permission and save the Friend to the user's contact store.
+The `guard` statement neatly handles the case where the user does not grant permission.
+The next logical step is to handle the case where the user grants permission and save the friend to the user's contact store.

-### Saving Friends to Contacts
+### Saving friends to contacts

 Add the following method to `FriendsViewController`: